robbinjanssen/home-assistant-omnik-inverter/README.md

 ```

 This output contains your serial number, firmware versions, hardware information, the
-current power output: 1920, the Wh generated today: 429 and the total Wh generated: 87419.
+current power output: 1920, the energy (kWh) generated today: 429 and the total energy (kWh) generated: 87419.

 The component basically requests the URL, looks for the _webData_ part and extracts the
 values as sensors.